jhu-dvrk/dvrk-readthedocs/docs/pages/development/frames/arm.rst

 To summarize:

-* When used with the setup joints, the console class propagates the different base frames to make sure the PSMs are defined with respect to the camera frame (see :ref:`SUJ <frames_SUJ>`).
+* When used with the setup joints, the system class propagates the different base frames to make sure the PSMs are defined with respect to the camera frame (see :ref:`SUJ <frames_SUJ>`).
 * If you have an ECM **and** don't have access to the setup joints